mobilecoinfoundation/mcips/text/0043-block-metadata.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-1. Opens a path to removing Watcher from Fog servers.
-1. This lets the streaming and archive APIs defined in [MCIP #29](0029-block-streaming.md) use equivalent representations of `struct BlockData` and `message ArchiveBlock`.
+1. Enables the streaming and archive APIs defined in [MCIP #29](0029-block-streaming.md) to use equivalent representations across the streaming and archive block APIs.
-1. Enables block streaming and other consumers to include and validate the AVRs for persisted blocks, which opens a path to replacing mobilecoind in Fog.
+2. Enables block streaming and other consumers to include and validate the AVRs for persisted blocks, which opens a path to replacing mobilecoind and watcher in Fog.